AdaCore/learn/content/courses/Ada_For_The_C_Embedded_Developer/chapters/05_SPARK.rst

    end Main;

 Granted, :ada:`Increment` is a silly procedure as-is, but imagine it did useful things, and, as part of that, incremented the argument.
+:program:`gnatprove` tells us that the caller has not assigned a value to the argument passed to :ada:`Increment`.

 Consider this next routine, which contains a serious coding error.
 Flow analysis will find it for us.

 .. code:: ada prove_flow_button project=Courses.Ada_For_C_Embedded_Dev.SPARK.Contracts_0